logzio/logz-docs/_source/user-guide/infrastructure-monitoring/prometheus-importing-dashbds.md

 ###### Notes
 - Bulk import is supported for Grafana version 6 and above.
-- Dashboards that include annotations, notification endpoints, and other  external resources imported without these resources during bulk  import.
+- Dashboards that include annotations, notification endpoints, and other external resources are imported without these resources during bulk import.
 - Custom selection of dashboards is not possible with bulk import.
-All  your dashboard folders imported to a single folder within Logz.io.
+All of your dashboard folders are imported to a single folder within Logz.io.
-- Grafana dashboards with schema version 14 or lower that include "row"  objects are not aded: You will receive a warning in the logs.
-We  recommend that you update your dashboard ma to the latest version.
+- Grafana dashboards with schema version 14 or lower that include "row"  objects are not added: You will receive a warning in the logs.
+We  recommend that you update your dashboards to the latest version.
-- The`p8s_logzio_name` variable is not added to panel queries that don't  include filtering: will receive a warning in the logs.
+- The`p8s_logzio_name` variable is not added to panel queries that don't include filtering: You will receive a warning in the logs.
 - Some panel types are not supported by the Logz.io platform.
-If your  dashboard includes an pported panel type, you will receive a warning  in the logs.
-You may experience some issues le the panel renders in  Logz.io.
+If your dashboard includes an unsupported panel type, you will receive a warning  in the logs.
+You may experience some issues when the panel renders in Logz.io.

 ####  Bulk dashboard import procedure